pubnub/ruby/README.md

 ### Upgrading from PubNub 3.6.x / 3.7.x

 Main change is that we're no longer using EventMachine.
 Right now Celluloid is used.
+Public API remain unchanged.
 If you encounter any issues while upgrading from EventMachine version, please contact us at support@pubnub.com you can also find eventmachine version in "eventmachine" branch of this repo.

 ### Upgrading from PubNub 3.5.x